Updated March 31, 2026

 - Kansas commercial auto minimum liability is $25,000/$50,000/$25,000, so any service vehicles used for solar projects should be reviewed against that floor.

-- Kansas requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when renting office, yard, or storage space.
+- Most commercial leases in Kansas require proof of general liability coverage, which can matter when renting office, yard, or storage space.

 - Solar contractors should be ready to show coverage details for rooftop work, subcontracted electrical work, and equipment in transit when a property owner or GC asks for certificates.